 - We strongly encourage and appreciate links to datasets and other materials used for evaluation as well as to demos and software source code.

-- Abstracts need to be pre-submitted to OpenReview, followed by a timely submission of the full work.
+- Abstracts need to be pre-submitted followed by a timely submission of the full work.

-- Papers must not exceed 16 pages (including references) and in English.
+- Papers must not exceed 15 pages (with unlimited references) and in English.

 - Submissions must be either in PDF or in HTML, formatted in the style of the Springer Publications format for Lecture Notes in Computer Science (LNCS).
 For details on the LNCS style, see Springer’s Author Instructions.
 For HTML submission guidance, see the HTML submission guide.